 Characteristics of Large Rabbit Breeds

 Large rabbit breeds possess certain characteristics that set them apart from smaller rabbit breeds.
-Understanding these traits can help you make an informed decision when considering a large rabbit.
+Understanding these traits can help owners and pet sitters provide appropriate care.
 Let’s explore some key characteristics:

 Size and Weight